sandialabs/OWENS.jl/docs/src/reference/reference.md

 show or export the exact Julia driver attached to a project.
 Use `write_studio_workbench_bundle(output_dir, project_path)` to create a
-server-free workbench directory with HTML, health YAML, and the generated Julia driver. `OWENS_APP.write_studio_project_bundle` also writes the Studio open-project bootstrap YAML that the app shell can hydrate from.
+server-free workbench directory with HTML, health YAML, and the generated Julia driver. `OWENS_APP.write_studio_project_bundle` also writes and links the Studio open-project bootstrap YAML that the app shell can hydrate from.

 The public helpers are: